Federal authorities arrest Ozy Media founder Carlos Watson

 Rao pleaded guilty in federal court this week, while Han did so last week.
 The guilty pleas and arrest were first reported by the Wall Street Journal.

-“We are really disappointed,” Watson’s attorney, Lanny Breuer, told the Journal after the arrest.
-“We have been acting in good faith and believe we had a constructive dialogue with the government and are shocked by the actions this morning.”
+“I am deeply disappointed by the events of today,” Watson’s attorney, Lanny Breuer, said after the arrest.
+“We were engaged, I thought, in a good faith and constructive dialogue with the government.
+And given the government’s claims of promoting such dialogue in general, I simply do not understand the dramatic decision to arrest Carlos this morning.”

 Scrutiny over the company deepened after the New York Times reported in October 2021 that an Ozy official had masqueraded as a YouTube executive in a failing attempt to get Goldman Sachs to infuse money into the struggling enterprise.